Trust-Preserved Human-Robot Shared Autonomy enabled by Bayesian Relational Event Modeling: User Study

 \textbf{Objective Measures:} Defining a successful task execution as completing the task without a gas explosion, we recorded each participant's \textit{success rate} over multiple trials with both conditions.
 For each successful task execution, performance measures were obtained by automatically logging data during task execution.
 The following measures were collected: \textit{task duration} (shorter completion time means better performance); and the \textit{number of commands} sent by the human agent (fewer commands means better performance).

-\textbf{Subjective Measures:} We administered a 10-point Likert scale survey for each condition.
+\textbf{Subjective Measures:} We administered an 11-point Likert scale (from ``0-Not at all agree'' to ``10-Totally agree'') survey for each condition, which is a tailored version of \cite{Hoffman2019EvaluatingCollaboration} within the SAR scenario.
 The test distinguishes five dimensions of collaboration fluency: How \textit{easy} it was to complete the tasks; How \textit{helpful} the robots were to complete the tasks; How much \textit{trust} had been put into the robots about their situation awareness; In what degree the robots acted like a \textit{member} of the team; In what degree the robots' responses helped \textit{improve} the trust.
-We also asked each participant's \textit{preference} on which condition they would choose to work with in the future.
+We also asked each participant's \textit{preference} on which condition they prefer to work with in the future.